alwynvanwyk/army-of-agents/README.md

 Having a great experience atm with Augment!
 Running through a list of tasks very effectively.
 Also, listened to the "How I AI" podcast episode describing how LaunchDarkly uses Devin, Cursor, Augment, Windsurf for coding + many more for design plus how they set up .agents/rules + docs/ for all tools.

+Good comnbination currently of using AI to support my understanding and to hekp troubleshoot.

 # OUTDATED
 ## Vibe Coding